 Step 3: Remove the old and get ready for the new

-Pry and yank the staples with a screwdriver and pliers or side cutters.
+Pry and yank the staples with a small, flat tip screwdriver and pliers or side cutters.
 Remove the upholstery and cushion material.

 If the old seat is in bad shape, cut a new one from plywood.
 Trace around the old seat, then cut with a jigsaw or circular saw.
 Bevel or soften edges with a sander or router to match the old contour.